 Amy Cook and Kimberly Spallinger co-presented as part of the Electronic Village Technology Fair at the 2015 Annual TESOL Convention in Toronto, Canada, March 2015.
-Their presentation was titled "Multimodal Assignments for the University ESL Writing Class."
+Their presentation was titled "Multimodal Assignments for University ESL Writing Classes."

 Dr. Sheri Wells-Jensen presented at two conferences during the 2014-2015 academic year.
 "Extraterrestial Linguistics" was presented at the Communicating Across the Cosmos Conference at the SETI Institute in San Francisco, CA, in November, 2014.
 "Involving Students in Meaningful Language Preservation Work As Early As Possible" was presented along with former ESOL Program Graduate Assistant Lucas Fullenkemp at the International Conference on Language Documentation and Preservation in Honolulu, HI, in February, 2015.